Jumana Hanna

 Jumana Mikhail Hanna (جُمانة ميخائيل حنّا; born c.
-1962), also known simply as Jumana Hanna, is an Iraqi-Assyrian woman who was imprisoned at the facility known as Al Kelab Al Sayba, or Loose Dogs, during the rule of Saddam Hussein.
-She is most well known for creating a story about her imprisonment in Iraq, which was featured on the front page of the Washington Post.
+1962), also spelled Jumana Michael Hanna, is an Iraqi-Assyrian woman who was imprisoned at the facility known as Al Kelab Al Sayba, or Loose Dogs, during the rule of Saddam Hussein.
+She is most well known for providing a false account about her imprisonment in Iraq, which was featured on the front page of the Washington Post.

 Background

 Hanna was born in 1962 to an Assyrian Christian family in Iraq.
 Her mother had been the daughter of an iron merchant, and her father had been a pharmacist.
 The family lived in the Karrada neighborhood of Baghdad, and Hanna was the only child.

 Washington Post story

 Hanna would become a well-known figure after the publishing of an article in the Washington Post in 2003.
 That year, Hanna had revisited the Al Kelab Al Sayba (الكلاب الصيبة) prison where she had been incarcerated, telling reporters that she had been jailed and tortured in the facility, and that her husband had been killed in a nearby prison.
 She had returned to the prison to identify the members of the Iraqi police force whom she said tortured her and others during her arrest, as well as to tell the story of her arrest to the Washington Post.

 In the article, Hanna described many aspects of her arrest.
-Throughout the article, it's stated that Hanna was victim to many violations such as being hung from a rod and beaten with a stick, raped near a dead tree trunk, and having electric shock applied to her vagina.
+The article stated that Hanna was victim to many violations such as being hung from a rod and beaten with a stick, raped near a dead tree trunk, and having electric shock applied to her vagina.
 Hanna had testified about her experiences to the Coalition Provisional Authority that she had been tortured during her time in the prison, due to her religious beliefs.
 The evidence she provided eventually led to nine Iraqi officers being arrested.

 Hanna had stated that her arrest began after her marriage to a man named Haitam Jamil Anwar, whom she had met in the summer of 1993.
-Anwar was a 30-year old Indian wood carver who was born to immigrants from the British Raj, and first encountered Hanna after she had come in to his shop asking him to repair a box.
+Anwar was a 30-year old Indian wood carver who was born to British Raj-era immigrants, and first encountered Hanna after she had come in to his shop asking him to repair a box.
 Although they had to keep their relationship secret, they had been able to marry by that August, breaking Ba'athist law requiring permission for Iraqi citizens to marry foreigners.
-Hanna's arrest began in November of that year, after a visit to the National Olympic Committee of Iraq.
+Hanna's arrest began in November of that year, after a visit to the National Olympic Committee of Iraq, where she was supposed to meet Uday Hussein.

 Immediately after the story of Hanna's arrest broke out, authorities relocated Hanna, her mother, and two children to the As-Salam Palace.
 They stayed in a room near the office of Paul Bremer and lived in the palace for three months, before relocating to northern California in the western United States.